pedroblayaluz/mediaichemy/README.md

-# 🧪 mediaichemy: AI-powered content creation
+# 🧪 mediaichemy: cost-effective AI powered content creation

 `mediaichemy` is a Python library for generating **cheap and cost effective** multimedia content using AI.
 It intelligently selects models and workflows to minimize costs while delivering high-quality results.